The state agency shall supervise the administration of medical assistance for eligible recipients by the county agencies hereunder.

 (vii) respiratory therapy equipment;

-(viii) electronic diagnostic, therapeutic and life-support systems;
+(viii) electronic diagnostic, therapeutic and life-support systems; and

 (5) nonemergency medical transportation level of need determinations, disbursement of public transportation passes and tokens, and volunteer and recipient mileage and parking reimbursements; and